drwpow/better-color-tools/README.md

 #### A note on HSL

-[HSL is lossy when rounding to integers][hsl-rgb], so better-color-tools will yield better results than any library that rounds HSL, or rounds HSL by default.
+[HSL is lossy when rounding to integers][hsl-rgb], so for that reason this library will always preserve decimals in HSL, and there’s no way to disable this.

 #### A note on CSS color names